How to Prepare for Maharashtra HSC Chemistry Exam to Score Good Marks in 2026 - Important Questions, Concepts

 2

-Over the past three years, the Maharashtra State Board has focused heavily on various Chemistry Topics, like Coordination Compound and reaction Mechanism.
-Several core topics like Name Reaction, Rate of Reaction, Electrical configuration of Lanthanoids & Actinoids, IUPAC- Nomenclature of Mononuclear Coordination Compounds, Structure and Stereoisomerism of Coordination Compounds, and Methods of Preparation of Organic Compounds each received three-four questions.
+Over the past three years, the Maharashtra State Board has focused heavily on various Chemistry Topics, like Coordination Compounds and reaction mechanisms.
+Several core topics, like Name Reaction, Rate of Reaction, Electrical configuration of Lanthanoids & Actinoids, IUPAC- Nomenclature of Mononuclear Coordination Compounds, Structure and Stereoisomerism of Coordination Compounds, and Methods of Preparation of Organic Compounds, each received three questions.
 Other important concepts like the Carbohydrates, Proteins and Green Chemistry.
-This pattern highlights the board's effort to cover a wide range of topics, emphasizing foundational concepts essential for higher studies like JEE and NEET etc.
+This pattern highlights the board's effort to cover a wide range of topics, emphasising foundational concepts essential for higher studies like JEE and NEET, etc.

 Apart from these, there are several other important concepts in which one question has been asked, which are: